-Ramadan, which started on April 24 and ended on May 23 in 2020, is arguably the biggest holiday season in Muslim-majority Indonesia and Malaysia .
+Ramadan, which starts on April 3 and ends on May 2 in 2022 in Southeast Asia, is arguably the biggest holiday season in Muslim-majority Indonesia and Malaysia.
 During Ramadan, observant Muslims abstain from food and drink from sunrise to sunset and concentrate on doing good deeds and strengthening their faith.
 After a month of fasting, Muslims celebrate overcoming this challenge with the festival of Eid-ul-Fitr, known as Hari Raya in Malaysia, and Lebaran in Indonesia.
 Eid celebrations in these countries typically involve visiting family and friends in the hometowns and villages, feasting on traditional food and baked goods.
 Many would be decked out in their best traditional outfits, usually newly bought.

 Importance of Ramadan for the food retail sector in Malaysia and Indonesia

-Food retail sales too increase during Ramadan, as families prepare for Eid.
-The tradition of serving guests sweet drinks, as well as sweet baked goods, lead to an increase in the retail growth of baking ingredients and non-alcoholic beverages compared to the non-Ramadan period.
+Food FMCG retail sales also increase during Ramadan, as families prepare for Eid.
+The tradition of serving guests sweet drinks, as well as sweet baked goods, lead to an increase in the retail growth of food products such as baking ingredients and non-alcoholic beverages compared to the non-Ramadan period.

 This text provides general information.
 Statista assumes no